 American politics is getting more intense and divisive by the day.
 The democratic tradition of debate and discourse, leading to compromise and unity, is all but gone in the US.
-Instead, we gather into tribes based on deeply held political beliefs, we deride the opposition.
+Instead, we gather into tribes based on deeply held political beliefs, and then deride the opposition.
 We embrace only those who share our views, and try to stop anything outside that worldview, at any cost.
 Lately we’ve escalated the name-calling to epic levels—that guy is evil.
 No, he’s Hitler.
 No, he’s satan.
 Let’s see, who’s worse than satan?

 For a Christ-centered leader, there is a means by which to win at politics, in life and work.
 More often, we’re forgetting that no matter who wins or loses an election, or an issue, we still need to live with one another as neighbors and communities.
 We can’t choose to never interact with those we politically disagree with, because eventually our paths will cross.
 How, then, can we profoundly disagree on an issue or worldview, and yet lead well through differences and dissent?
 The only way to win is to rise above the political mudslinging, and live out our faith in three key areas: